Ibrahim Sebutu Bello

 • Administering medical procedures to patients living with AIDS: How comfortable are physicians?

-Adetoyeje Oyeyemi, Bashir Oyeyemi, and Ibrahim Bello
+Adetoyeje Oyeyemi, Bashir Oyeyemi, Ibrahim Bello